-I'm not sure what first drew me into this elegant way to shape bread dough.
-There’s something about the curves, the opening, the way it slices up—and that dark line from a long single slash— that gets me every time.
-Shaping bread dough into a bâtard shape results in nothing more than dough shaped into an oblong, but somehow it feels like much more than that.
+I'm unsure what first drew me to this elegant way of shaping bread dough.
+Something about the curves, the opening, the way it slices up—and that dark line from a long single slash—gets me every time.
+Shaping bread dough into a bâtard shape results in nothing more than dough shaped into an oblong, but it feels like much more.

 Shaping a bâtard successfully takes practice.
-One way to practice is to use a folded-up dish towel.
-Lay out a square in front of you and follow my steps below to first fold in the sides, roll up the towel with your hands and fingers, and the finishing tuck to keep it tight.
-I can remember doing this over and over when I first embarked on this method, and it helped.
+One way to practice is to use a folded-up dish towel in place of the dough.
+First, lay out a square in front of you and follow my steps below to first fold in the sides.
+Then, roll up the towel with your hands and fingers, with a finishing tuck to keep it tight.
+I remember doing this repeatedly when I first embarked on this method, which helped.

-For each piece of dough shown in this guide, I sacled it at 900g after bulk fermentation.
+For each piece of dough shown in this guide, I scaled it at 900g after bulk fermentation.
 At this weight, I prefer using long 14″ proofing baskets that allow the dough to relax outward toward the top and bottom during the final proof.
-This basket size gives the dough just enough room to fill out the basket and rise into a long batard.
+This basket size gives the dough enough room to fill the basket and rise into a long batard.

 - Starting with a preshaped and rested round, first flip the round onto a lightly floured surface and gently stretch the round out to fill a circle

 - Fold the left side of the circle out and over to a little past the middle

 - Fold the right side of the circle out and over to about the middle, just overlapping the left side that was just folded